This toolkit is funded by donations - any contributions are appreciated.

 Who is self-management for?

-See these three questions below
+See below these three questions below

 • Do you do more on good days and less on bad days?